porink0424/reversi-bot/README.md

 - Demo - [Click Here](https://porinky0424.github.io/reversi-bot-front/)
 - TS files run wasm functions to calculate bot's thought, which are compiled from Rust code.
 See [reversi-bot-front](https://github.com/porinky0424/reversi-bot-front) for UI.
+- When getting closer to the end of the game, the bot will read all the possible moves, choose the best one, and give you a prediction of the result, which is definitely correct if the prediction says you will lose.
+You have to give up 🥲

 ## Built with